armunro/virtex/docs/HardwareSetup.md

 ## Requirements
-This is an unattended install.
-You will require a computer write the initial image to the MicroSD card and subsequently manage and access it.
+**This is an unattended install that creates a headless, networked device.** Mini HDMI is optional You will require a computer write the initial image to the MicroSD card and subsequently manage and access it.
 This computer requires:
 - MicroSD Card Reader
 - Balena Etcher or Rufus
 - XZip